 I have been known to serve this as an alternative to Christmas pudding on Christmas Day for those who do not like Christmas pudding.

-The egg whites were also frozen a while back (I always freeze the whites when I use just the yolks in a dish; the whites are perfect for macarons or meringues).
+The egg whites I used for this batch were frozen a while back (I always freeze the whites when I use just the yolks in a dish; the whites are perfect for macarons or meringues).

 However, if you want more of a taste sensation, serve the pavlovas with fruit still frozen: it’s marvellous!